Britain expels 23 Russian diplomats over nerve attack on ex-spy

 The Russian Foreign Ministry said Moscow would swiftly retaliate against the British measures which had been undertaken for “short-sighted political ends”.

-“The British government has made a choice in favour of confrontation with Russia,” it said.
+“The British government has made a choice in favor of confrontation with Russia,” it said.

+Russia’s Ambassador to the United Nations, Vassily Nebenzia, repeated Moscow’s denial that it had anything to do with the poisoning and called for proof of its involvement.

 The two governments blamed each other for the crisis.